sngabha/Cricket-Score-Prediction/README.md

 	executed all required data for training models will be saved in "Derived Stats" folder.

-2. All of the regression analysis can be found in "Regression Models" folder.
+2. Regression analysis for bag of player models can be found in "Bag of player models" folder.
+	These notebooks can be run in any order to see the model performance.

+3. Regression analysis for line up models can be found in "Line Up models" folder.
 	These notebooks can be run in any order to see the model performance.